Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: How good is GCC at finding errors in programs?
+<span class="ques"></span> How good is GCC at finding errors in programs?

 </div>
 <div class="QandA_answer">

-A: GCC has various command-line options that control how thoroughly it checks programs.
+<span class="ans"></span> GCC has various command-line options that control how thoroughly it checks programs.
 When these options are used, GCC is quite good at finding potential trouble spots in a program.
 Here are some of the more popular options:

 <ul>